pfiller/design-pods/index.markdown

         <div class="home-image"><img src="{{ site.baseurl }}/img/me_thinking.svg" width="176" height="252" class="it-me"></div>
         <div>
           <h2>Designpods is <span>Lindsay Podrid.</span></h2>
           <p>I&rsquo;m a freelance graphic designer and doughnut eater doing good work with nice people.
 I like the color yellow, large balloons, and nicely kerned type.
-I&rsquo;m currently working on a website redesign for a Fortune 50 company and a logo for my ficticious band, <em>Girl Squirrel</em>.
+I&rsquo;m currently working on a website redesign for a Fortune 50 company and a logo for my fictitious band, <em>Girl Squirrel</em>.
 Life and work are all about balance.</p>
           <p><a href="{{ site.baseurl }}/about" class="continue-link">Read More</a></p>
         </div>
       </div>